sonnyksimon/sonnyksimon/index.md

 * [sonnyksimon](http://github.com/sonnyksimon) on github
 * [sonnyksimon](skype:sonnyksimon?contact) on Skype

 I prefer email.
 If something is urgent, you should really send it again to me.
 I don't use the phone.
 If you have some reason to call me, please warn me first by email.

-If all fails, I'm also at these other places on the web:
+I'm also at these other places on the web:

 * [sonnyksimon](http://flickr.com/sonnyksimon) on flickr
 * [sonnyksimon](http://instagram.com/sonnyksimon) on instagram